Doctor of Philosophy

 A permanent advisor should be chosen prior to the end of the second academic-year semester in residence.

-The advisory committee consists of at least three members of the graduate faculty in addition to the advisor.
+The advisory committee consists of at least four members of the graduate faculty including the advisor/co-advisors.
 The membership of the committee is recommended to the dean of the Graduate School by the advisor and the chair, dean, or graduate program director of the student’s academic home department or school or program using the Advisor and Committee Recommendation form.
-At least one member of the committee must be external to the student’s academic home department or school.
-If co-advisors are chosen and one co-advisor is from outside the student's home department or school, it is recommended, but not required, that an additional external member be chosen.

 The advisory committee should be appointed prior to the end of the student’s fourth academic-year semester in residence.